jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/contributing/editor.md

 slug: /development/contributing/editor
 ---

-We highly recommend you use Visual Studio Code because most of the team use it and works very well for our purpose
+We highly recommend you use Visual Studio Code because most of the team use it and works very well for our purpose.

 You can install it with:
 `$ NIXPKGS_ALLOW_UNFREE=1 nix-env -i vscode-with-extensions -f /path/to/fluidattacks/product/repo`